 Here are a few simple lifestyle modifications and holistic healing options that may improve your sleep quality.

 - Create an inviting sleep environment.
 Having a comfortable bed in a relaxing environment is key to quality sleep.
 Reduce outside or harsh overhead lighting and maintain a comfortable temperature for sleeping.
 And, reduce noise.
 If you are a light sleeper consider using a white noise machine to drown out unwanted sound.
-Salt lamps may help clean the air by reducing negative ions (and provide enough light to get to the bathroom without intruding on sleep).
+Salt lamps may help clean the air by reducing positive ions (and provide enough light to get to the bathroom without intruding on sleep).

 - Have a sleep routine.
 Going to bed and waking at the same time seven days a week is optimal.
 Additionally, it is helpful for some people to have a relaxing bedtime routine that lets the mind know it is time to get sleepy.
 This may include a small warm cup of milk or green tea 45 minutes to an hour before bed, or a few simple yoga stretches to relax, or an Epsom salt bath.